ashutoshmjain/gita/src/mathuraChap11.md

 The prime numbers, as you know are something that can't be divided by anything other than themselves - and of course by the number "1" - said the Fairy - and that is all I know about them except that they keep on finding new primes almost every day.

-There are billions of  them already known and they say there exist infinite Primes - added the Friend.
+There are billions of them already known and they say there exist infinite Primes - added the Friend - their biggest use is in cryptography - to hide the things or to make them truly public.

 Mentor was pleased that he was spared from the definitions - So what is "1", is it a Prime ?
 He asked to get the conversation started.